Synthesise-Player/quadriva/README.md

 Alternatively, you can run `npm start` from
 - `/client` to start only the client
 - `/functions` to start only the functions

-## Deploying the app

-### To IBM Cloud Foundry (for accessing the client site on any internet device connected to the internet)

-1. Set up your [Google Firebase](https://firebase.google.com/) account.
-2. `npm run deploy:cloud`